This post is a list of 15 of the best cheap hotels and hostels in Washington DC, including mid-level and efficiency accommodations.

 Located just steps from the Air and Space Museum and an easy walk to the Capitol, it is a great location.
 The hotel has a restaurant and bar as well as a Starbucks in the lobby.

-A unique option, the William Penn House is a Quaker Meetinghouse that offers lodging in a great location.
+A unique option, Friends Place is a Quaker Meetinghouse that offers lodging in a great location.

 It's more of a hostel in that there are shared rooms but a great way to meet other interested visitors to the city.

 Breakfast is included in the inexpensive room rates, but if you're still hungry you can join us on our Eastern Market Dessert Tour just down the street.

 As it is a religious house, there are worship services but the Quaker house is open to all.

 - Capitol Hill & Library of Congress Walking Tour

 - How to Get Tickets to the Capitol

 - Library of Congress Self Guided Tour

 Union Station is the main transport hub in the city as a stop for Amtrak, MARC, Megabus, and more.
 The Metro also has a red line stop here.